Tokyo Denki University: Statistics

 Biography

 Eiji Tsuburaya was a Japanese special effects director, filmmaker, and cinematographer.
 A co-creator of the Godzilla and Ultraman franchises, he is considered one of the most important and influential figures in the history of cinema.
-Known as the "Father of Tokusatsu", he pioneered Japan's special effects industry, introducing several technological developments in film productions.
+Tsuburaya is known as the "Father of Tokusatsu", having pioneered Japan's special effects industry and introduced several technological developments in film productions.
 In a career spanning five decades, Tsuburaya worked on approximately 250 films—including globally renowned features directed by Ishirō Honda, Hiroshi Inagaki, and Akira Kurosawa—and earned six Japan Technical Awards.

 Tomohiro Nishikado